populse/mri_conv/README.md

 <p></p>

+	05/09/2023: version 23.4.2a
+	Features modified:
+		- bvec, bval : now bvec and bval files have .bvec and .bval extensions (FSL format).
+The Mrtrix format stay as before (.txt)

+<p></p>

 	29/08/2023: version 23.4.1a
 	Features added:
 		- Bids : when exporting to Nifti, a 'bvec_bval' tag is added to the LogExport.
 Its value is 'yes' if bvec/bval files have been copied.